 Highlight Of The Festival: Visiting relatives, distributing sweets

 #15 The Dragon Boat Festival – Penang

-The Penang International Dragon Boat Festival is one of the most famous Malaysia festivals and is a massive hit amongst locals and tourists.
+The Penang International Dragon Boat Festival is one of the most famous Malaysian festivals and is a massive hit amongst locals and tourists.

 We held the annual event at the Teluk Bahang dam in Penang.

-Every year, over 40 competitors from Malaysia and worldwide take part in the race with their colorful traditional boats to the beats of the drums.
+Every year, over 40 competitors from Malaysia and worldwide participate in the race with their colorful traditional boats to the beat of the drums.